wasmCloud/examples/echo/README.md

     NDGPVEOZKAYT6JRL2C4BDVSW3PBBOYTWRLC2QFCSLXWDX4KCIRHM6WCZ  1357
     ```

-2. Build .wasm file and sign it using make file:
+3. Please open a new terminal, as the REPL is running in the current one.
+We will build our actor first, then will sign it:

     ```bash
     $ cargo build --release
     $ wash claims sign ./target/wasm32-unknown-unknown/release/echo.wasm -c wasmcloud:httpserver --name "echo" --ver 0.2.2
     ```

-    Or you can use project’s make file:
+    Or you can use `make` file in project's directory for convenience:

     ```bash
     make release VERSION=0.2.2
     ```

-    This will produce `echo.wasm` actor and its signed version `echo_s.wasm`.
+    Now we have our actor, `echo.wasm` and its signed version `echo_s.wasm` in `./target/wasm32-unknown-unknown/release` directory.

-3. Push signed actor into to local registry using `wash`:
+3. Now it's time to push signed our actor into to local registry using `wash`:

     ```bash
     wash reg push localhost:5000/echo:0.2.2 ./target/wasm32-unknown-unknown/release/echo_s.wasm --insecure
     ```

-4. Run it:
+4. Now, please go back to REPL terminal and run the actor from the local image registry:

     ```bash
     ctl start actor localhost:5000/echo:0.2.2
     ```

-    Steps from now on is independent of our current example but we keep it for completeness:
+    Steps from now on is independent of our current example but we kept it for completeness:

-5. Start your capability that runs an html server:
+5. Start your capability provider that runs an HTML server:

     ```bash
     ctl start provider wasmcloud.azurecr.io/httpserver:0.11.1